Learning quantum models from quantum or classical data: Discussion

+When transforming a probability distribution to a density matrix by Eq.~\ref{eta_classical}, the mutual information between subsets of variables increases because $I(\eta)\ge 2 I_c(q)$. $C=I(\eta)/2$ is the so-called (maximal) classical correlations and the extra mutual information $I(\eta)/2-I_c(q)$ is accessible by optimizing the orthogonal measurement basis.
+Its outcome statistics are described by a classical probability distribution on local variables.
+When implementing this idea in a quantum device, these extra correlations can in principle be used to improve performance in machine learning or other applications.

+The remaining quantum mutual information $Q=I(\eta)/2$ is 'non local' and cannot be accessed by local orthogonal measurements.
+This part of the mutual information is the true quantum entanglement.
+The non-locality is manifested in the violation of the Bell inequality and occurs even for classical distributions $q$ that contain deterministic relations, such as two fully correlated classical spins or the parity problem that we considered in Figure~\ref{parity_bm}.
+It is an open and interesting question whether these non-local features can be used in a quantum device for the type of learning problems that we considered here.

 For large simulations, learning the QBM is intractable.
 In each learning iteration one must compute statistics $\av{H_r}_\rho$ for the current estimated density matrix $\rho$.
 In principle, it requires $\cO\left(2^{2n}\right)$ operations and memory to compute the entire density matrix.
-To generate the results of fig.~\ref{file4_afh} we effectively made use of a low rank approximation using $L=6$ extreme eigenvectors and a sparse representation, requiring $\cO\left(L 2^{n}\right)$ computation.
-But, clearly, this does not scale to large problem instances.
+To generate the results of Figure~\ref{file4_afh} we effectively made use of a low rank approximation using $L=6$ extreme eigenvectors and a sparse representation, requiring $\cO\left(L 2^{n}\right)$ computation.
+Clearly, this is still exponential in the number variables and does not scale to large problem instances.

 As in classical BM learning, one can apply various approximate inference methods to estimate $\av{H_r}_\rho$.
-When estimating a quantum Hamiltonian from zero temperature statistics, one can use zero temperature methods that minimize the Raleigh quotient to estimate the ground state wave function with a particular variational Anzats for the wave function \cite{mcmillan1965ground, carlson2015quantum}.
-In particular, \cite{carleo2017solving} use a classical Boltzmann machine as the variational ansatz for the wave function that shows great potential.
-In general, when the density matrix has finite temperature and is not a rank one matrix, one may need to estimate the statistics using diffusion Monte Carlo \cite{ceperley1986quantum,ceperley1995path} or mean field methods \cite{matera2010evaluation,dominguez2018quantum}.
+One promising approach is to approximate $\av{H_r}_\rho$ by its ground state statistics.
+This can be done by computing in each learning iteration an approximation to the ground state wave function by making a variational Anzats and minimize the Raleigh quotient for the current instance of the Hamiltonian \cite{mcmillan1965ground, carlson2015quantum}.
+In particular, \cite{carleo2017solving} use a (classical) restricted Boltzmann machine as the variational Anzats for the wave function that shows great potential.
+This approach is currently under investigation.